Healthcare is an intensely specialized field, with countless areas of focus that you could choose to study.

 We’ve described a variety of degrees and job titles in other sections of the FAQ, and it’s clear that pretty much every Healthcare career will be in high demand for at least the next decade.
 But which specializations are most in demand right now?

 The medical recruiting firm Merritt Hawkins publishes an annual report on medical recruitment trends.
-For 2017, they found that these are the top three areas of specialization in Healthcare with the greatest demand:
+They found that these are the top three areas of specialization in Healthcare with the greatest demand:

 In a way, family medicine is really the opposite of a specialization.
 These practitioners treat the whole body.
 They work with patients of all genders and ages, and they provide care in a variety of settings, from hospitals to private practices.